LArSoft/larsoft.github.io/wiki/Developing_LArSoft_on_Unsupported_Operating_Systems_with_Docker.md

 3. The image as a special ingredient box where most of the ingredients don’t appear until they are needed, also containing a magical instructional video, the viewing of which will actually create a real cake you can eat, and
 4. The container as a particular cake–iced, decorated and with extra required and / or optional ingredients described by specific `docker run` command-line options.

-Developing LArSoft with MRB and Docker: Which Bits Go Where?(#Developing-LArSoft-with-MRB-and-Docker-Which-Bits-Go-Where) {.wiki-class-count}
+Developing LArSoft with MRB and Docker: Which Bits Go Where?
 ----------------------------------------------------------------------------------------------------------------------------

 We can think of a specific LArSoft development environment as consisting of several components: